Increase the good bacteria in your gut with some delicious and nutritious kefir grains. Even better, learn how to make a kefir grains drink!

 Now, we all know and love yogurt, but did you know that kefir is unique in its ability to colonize your gut whereas yogurt probiotics are transient?

-The yogurt only contains probiotic bacteria while kefir contains both probiotics and yeast.
-Kefir is also the winner in probiotic strains with approximately 30 versus two main types of bacteria in yogurt.
+Yogurt only contains probiotic bacteria while kefir contains both probiotics and yeast.
+Kefir is also the winner in diversity of probiotic strains with approximately 30 versus two main types of bacteria in yogurt.

-Yogurt is still a healing food, but don’t underestimate the healing benefits of kefir.
+The probiotics in yogurt can still be beneficial, but don’t underestimate the healing benefits of kefir.

 DIY Kefir Recipe

-You can buy kefir grains in many places these days, but you can also make your own.
+You can buy kefir grains in many places these days, but you can also make your own kefir.
 With just a few kitchen tools, you can make this at home.

 There are claims that there are more microbes in home-grown kefir.
 It’s about 30 versus 12 from store-bought kefir.
 That’s why kefir recipes are so popular!